What is Cocaine?

 - Hair Test: 90 days

-Being a powerful drug, this drug significantly affects the brain and the body.
-People can react to this substance differently but the common effects are as follows.
+Being a powerful drug, cocaine use significantly affects the brain and the body.
+People can react to the drug differently but there are common short-term and long-term effects of cocaine use.

 - Increased heart rate, blood pressure, body temperature